Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 Chips Ahoy at Silver Trident

 Yountville requires operators of downtown tasting rooms to devote at least 25% of their space to retail unrelated to wine.
-Silver Trident Winery’s co-owner Bob Binder achieved this goal by enlisting the luxury brand Ralph Lauren Home Collection to create several rooms, all of whose furnishings are for sale.
+Silver Trident Winery’s co-owner Bob Binder achieved this goal by enlisting the luxury brand Ralph Lauren Home Collection to create two rooms, all of whose furnishings are for sale.
 Binder, a founder of the Oceania cruise line, often collaborated with Ralph Lauren on ship decor.
 Silver Trident’s upscale-casual “tasting home” provides an appropriately elegant setting for the Sauvignon Blanc, Pinot Noir, and Bordeaux-style reds winemaker Kari Auringer fashions with such finesse.
-You can taste the wines alone or as part of the Potato Chip Extravaganza Address: 6495 Washington St., near Mulberry St.
+You can taste the wines alone or as part of the Potato Chip Extravaganza.
+Address: 6484 Washington St., at Oak Circle.

 12:30 pm